-Every season is getting shorter except summer, and that’s not good
+Every season except summer is getting shorter, a sign of trouble for people and the environment

 This summer was no exception.
 In parts of California, which saw its hottest summer on record, unusually warm temperatures arrived in May.
 Shasta Dam posted its third warmest May on record, a harbinger of a record melt season for the glaciers on the summit of Mount Shasta to its north.
-Sacramento logged its 5th warmest May.
+Sacramento logged its fifth warmest May.

-In the Pacific Northwest, its record-breaking heat wave in late June also occurred much earlier than the region is accustomed to.
+In the Pacific Northwest, a record-breaking heat wave in late June also occurred much earlier than the region is accustomed to.
 On June 28, Seattle reached 108 degrees and Portland reached 116 degrees.

 “The old rule for our area was typically from the Fourth of July on, you could expect some hot weather,” said Michael Brady, an economics professor at Washington State University.
 “So not only was the level of the temperatures unprecedented, it was also at least a couple of weeks before you would even expect high temperatures.”

 Unusually hot weather also lasted longer than usual in parts of the Lower 48 states as a late-season heat wave scorched the West in the second week of September.
 Denver hit 99 degrees on Sept.
-10, its highest temperature ever recorded so late in the season.
+10, its highest temperature recorded so late in the season.
 Earlier that week, Death Valley reached 122 degrees, the highest temperature observed so late in the year anywhere on the planet.

 As we mark the end of summer and the fall equinox on Wednesday, fall and winter may not offer much reprieve.
-Research shows summers are expanding while spring, autumn and winter become shorter and warmer with significant impacts for people and the environment.
+Research shows summers are expanding while spring, autumn and winter are becoming shorter and warmer with significant impacts for people and the environment.

 By late this century, summer could last six months, winter could be less than two